DrBiznes/World-of-Wynncraft/README.md

 ## Github hosted download
 1. Navigate to the modpack's [GitHub Releases](https://github.com/bob10234/World-of-Wynncraft/releases) page.
 2. Download the file titled World.of.Wynncraft.1.X.X.mrpack It should be around 1.3 Gigabytes.
-1. Download the [Modrinth App](https://modrinth.com/app) or your prefered modpack launcher and sign in with your Microsoft/Minecraft account.
+1. Download the [Modrinth App](https://modrinth.com/app) or your preferred modpack launcher and sign in with your Microsoft/Minecraft account.
 2. Add an instance, in the Modrinth app use the plus button on the bottom left.
-For other launchers I got no clue sorry!!
+For other launchers, I got no clue sorry!!
 3. Select From File and drag the .mrpack file you just downloaded onto the window.
 4. This version comes with the Distant Horizons LODs pre-installed.